CMB-S4/serverless-data-portal-cmb-s4/dc0.md

 Depth map for temperature for Chilean LAT in Equatorial coordinates.

+Data splits are created by simulating each 1-hour long observation independently, then coadding all of them to create the full mission dataset `Split01` and coadding the observation in a round-robin fashion in 2, 4, 8, 16 and 32 independent maps.

 ## Datasets & Files

 Files are grouped into datasets by telescope, time split, and frequency band.
 Each dataset is contained within a single folder and may contain subfolders.
 The top-level dataset folder contains a JSON file (`manifest.json`) using the BDBag [remote file manifest